antlafarge/jdownloader/README.md

 ### Troubleshooting

 For many reasons, docker can be instable depending on builds, devices, architectures, OS, packages, etc...
-If you encounter some difficulties to run the image, you can try the [--privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) mode.
+If you encounter some difficulties to run the image, you can try the [--privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) flag.
 You can send feedback and report problems in the [github issues](https://github.com/antlafarge/jdownloader/issues).

 ## Docker CLI